wp-plugins/atcontent/readme.txt

 #### Increase search ranking for your site ####

-* Each repost contains a backlink to your site.
+* With AtContent plugin you get a backlink from AtContent to each of your post.
+For example, if you have 100 posts, then with the plugin you get 100 unique backlinks from AtContent immediately.
+Each repost also contains a backlink to your site.
 No penalties from Google.

 #### Track and manage your publications across the Internet ####